Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/manage-snapshots.md

 ![](../../../assets/images/snap/10.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions:
-- *Edit* - this option attempts to change Name and/or Description of the selected Snapshot;
+- *Edit* - this option is used to change Name and/or Description of the selected Snapshot;
 - *Delete* - this option is for the Snapshot removing.

 There are two ways to *create*, *edit* and *delete* Snapshots: